IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.Eventing.MassTransit/README.md

 ## Multitenancy Finbuckle Integration

 If you have the `Intent.Modules.AspNetCore.MultiTenancy` module install, this module will add Multitenancy support to your MassTransit implementation.
-All outbound messages published will automatically include a tenant idenitifier in the header and all message consumers which encounter messages with a tenant idenitifier will set up the Finbuckle tenanct for the processing of the message.
+All outbound messages published will automatically include a tenant identifier in the header and all message consumers which encounter messages with a tenant identifier will set up the Finbuckle tenancy for the processing of the message.

-Notable details of the implemenation:
+Notable details of the implementation:

-* Tenancy Publshing Filter, this filter add's the current Tenant Identity to outbound messages.
+* Tenancy Publishing Filter, this filter add's the current Tenant Identity to outbound messages.
 * Tenancy Consuming Filter, reads the Tenant Identity in inbound messages and configures Finbuckle accordingly.
-* Finbucke Message Header Tenancy Strategy, Finback integration with setting up Tencacy through Message headers.
+* Finbuckle Message Header Tenancy Strategy, Finbuckle integration with setting up Tenancy through Message headers.

 You can configure the name of the header in your `appsettings.json`, by default the header will be "Tenant-Identifier".
 If you re-configure these make sure the configuration is done across publishers and consuimers.